 On top of this, it’s also a great way to build relationships with your current customers.
 You can give them value or resources while allowing them to give feedback or ask questions.
 As a result, they will feel more involved, which should keep them coming back for business!

 Additionally, producing content can set you apart from your competition.
-When you write blogs, post on social media or create videos, you have the opportunity to tell people why you’re different than your competitors and why they should choose you!
+When you write blogs, post on social media or create videos, you have the opportunity to tell people why you’re different from your competitors and why they should choose you!
 After consistently writing content, you’ll find that you have a unique brand voice that others can’t mimic.

 Unfortunately, content writing isn’t super easy.
 It takes skill and practice to write content well.
 But there are a few content writing basics that you can put into practice to start rolling out your own original content.
 We’ll look at those next!

-What are Some Content Writing Basics?
+What Are Some Content Writing Basics?

-If you’re nervous to start content writing, you’re not alone!
+If you’re nervous to start content writing, you’re not alone.
 Content writing can seem daunting, especially when you’ve never done it before.
 Fortunately, we’ve gathered nine content writing basics to get you started.
 These basics will help you learn how to write and what you can do to build your skills.